Last Updated on January 17, 2021 by Kristin

 Looking for outdoor dining spots in Chicago?
 When the weather’s nice, residents eat outside whenever they can.
-Thanks to an impressive culinary scene that way goes beyond epic pizza, the Windy City delivers an array of outdoor dining options.
+Don’t leave town without sampling some epic pizza, but know that the Windy City delivers an array of outdoor dining options.
 Here are some of the best places in Chicago to enjoy a meal outside.

 Aba (302 N. Green St, 3rd Fl.; 773-645-1400) Fulton Market/West Loop

 The closest thing Chicago has to an upscale Tel Aviv beach bar just might be Aba’s stunning rooftop patio.
-A decadent marble bar presides over comfy seats nestled among lush green plants.
-Tthe restaurant has been deemed one of the country’s most romantic by OpenTable and “crazy-popular” by the Chicago Tribune.
+Moreover, the restaurant has been deemed one of the country’s most romantic by OpenTable and “crazy-popular” by the Chicago Tribune.
 One recent Yelp review says the patio has a “great view of the Chicago skyline.”
 The whimsical atmosphere encourages diners to kick back with craft cocktails and mezze dishes before sampling heartier fare such as an eggplant-wrapped, slow-braised leg of lamb.
 The only downside to this place is that it fills up quickly, so TripAdvisor diners recommend getting there early.

 The Dawson (730 W. Grand Ave.; 312-243-8955) River West

-Blessed with unfettered greenery, an outdoor fireplace and string lights, The Dawson’s gigantic patio is an enchanting hangout in the city.
+First of all, there’s the charming atmosphere.
+Blessed with unfettered greenery, an outdoor fireplace and string lights, The Dawson’s gigantic patio is an enchanting hangout.
 “With the perfect location, great vibes and even better food, this rustic gem isn’t one to be ignored,” says one Google local guide.
 On Yelp, one reviewer says it’s “especially great to visit in the warmer months with their huge patio.”
-The food has earned kudos from Wine Spectator and OpenTable.
+In addition, the food has earned kudos from Wine Spectator and OpenTable.
 This oasis draws diners with its wood-fired grilled specialties like grilled ahi tuna and Mediterranean beef kebabs.
 However, it’s the mix of impeccable service, high-quality flavors and spacious outdoor area that makes The Dawson one of the hottest restaurants in town.
 “This place is firing on all cylinders,” as one TripAdvisor puts it.

 Big Star (1531 N. Damen Ave.; 773-235-4039) Wicker Park